 Let us elaborate on the background and our goals a bit.
 As mentioned earlier, the aim of this project is to build a car that can navigate itself around a course, using vision and vision alone.
 A single convolutional neural network (CNN) will perform all decision making regarding steering and throttle.
 The network takes the image as input and outputs values corresponding to steering and throttle2.
 This type of decision-making known in machine learning as an “end-to-end” approach.

 End-to-end model fitting is just one of a number of different approaches for autononous vehicles.
 Another popular one is the so-called “robotics” approach, where a suite of different sensors (vision included) are “fused” together algorithmically to produce a map of the vehicle surroundings and localize the vehicle within it.
 Then, decision making takes place as a separate step, and sometimes consists of hand-coded conditions and actions.

 It is not the place in this blog post to debate the merits of one approach vs the other.
-The truth may lie in a compositional approach, for all we know 3 Taking into account, however, the simplicity of this project, as well as the recent leaps in end-to-end neural net approaches for autonomous cars, I feel it’s worth a try.
+The truth may lie in a compositional approach, for all we know.
+Taking into account, the the simple goals set forward by this project as well as the recent leaps in end-to-end neural net approaches for autonomous cars, I feel it’s worth a try.
 And so did quite a few people, including the Donkey team, whose default CNN model and pieces of code we’ll be using in this build.

 Autonomous car software Installation

 For up to date installation instruction you are invited to visit the Burro repo on Github.
 This is a dated installation guide and may become obsolete in the future.